sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 As mentioned in the last section, TCP connections are slow to set up because of the number of round trips required.
 In environments that change often, causing your web clients to switch networks (and client IP addresses), the clients will have to re-establish an entirely new connection each time you switch networks.
 Think about the large pause that happens when you switch wifi networks while using video chat.
 That's exactly this issue.
 TCP was not designed to handle this situation without that pause.
 In the following section, I'm going to tell you how QUIC (and HTTP/3) handles this situation in a much more reliable and smooth way.
 This is extremely relevant today in a world where mobile phones can choose to swap between multiple wifi and mobile networks.

 ### Why can’t I use wifi and mobile at the same time?
 This *is* actually possible with TCP, using a feature called [multipath TCP](https://www.multipath-tcp.org/), but the rollout has been slow and difficult for TCP.
-Below I will tell you how QUIC's built-in support for connection migration and 0-RTT resumption offers a smoother and more efficient solution to this problem.
+QUIC's built-in support for connection migration and 0-RTT resumption offers a smoother and more efficient solution to this problem, potentially enabling true multipath connectivity in the future.

 ## Enter: QUIC and HTTP/3
 ### Faster Connections